MiharisoaSylviane/phd_ir_mapping/README.md

 P_next <- 0.5 * colSums( Z_next * (1 - L) + Z_next * (1 - R) )

 ````
+### Estimating the parameters used by running the model by fake real data
 ## Greta version of the code
 Produce a greta version syntax of the simulation code